 “If, hypothetically, a low-efficacy coronavirus vaccine was developed, our study would support its distribution in combination with other measures, as this would likely make them more effective.

-“Another takeaway is that timing is everything in preventing a with targeted interventions.
+“Another takeaway is that timing is everything in preventing a pandemic with targeted interventions.
 Cases must be identified, contacts traced, and measures implemented before the disease has time to spread within the community.”

 Targeting neighborhoods less effective than contact targeting